dfki-asr/morphablegraphs/README.md

 "Motion graphs++ a compact generative model for semantic motion analysis and synthesis."
 ACM Transactions on Graphics 31.6 (2012): 1-12.

 The code uses data structures defined in the [anim_utils](https://github.com/eherr/anim_utils) repository.
-The optional MGRD submodule is a proprietary faster implementation of the core library.
+The optional [MGRD](https://github.com/dfki-asr/mgrd) library is a proprietary faster implementation of the core.

 ## Usage